Rodeoclash/vodon-pro/README.md

 ![Reviewing videos](https://raw.githubusercontent.com/Rodeoclash/vodon-pro/main/screenshots/review.png)

 _With the videos aligned, the global time control can be used to navigate all videos.
-Click the videos in the sidebar to instantly jump to that point in time._
+Click the videos in the sidebar to instantly jump to that players point of view._

 ### Drawing on frames